 - 22.1.
-An appeal against a decision from the Board of Examiners as stated in Article 7.61 of The Act must be submitted to the Board of Appeal for Examinations (CBE) within 6 weeks after publication of such decision.
-The appeal can be submitted to Maastricht University, Student Services Centre, attn.
-Complaints Service Point (CSP), PO Box 616, 6200 MD Maastricht.
+An appeal against a decision from the Board of Examiners as stated in Article 7.61 of The Act must be submitted to the Board of Appeal for Examinations (CBE) within 6 weeks after publication of such decision by submitting the applicable form to the Complaint Service Point.
 The appeal must be signed, dated and include the name and address of the petitioner.
 It should also include the grounds on which the appeal is based and, if possible, a copy of the decision being appealed. - 22.2.
-An appeal against (components of) a decision of an examiner as stated in Article 7.61 of The Act, -is first submitted as complaint to the Board of Examiners, as stated in Article 5 of these Rules and Regulations.
+An appeal against (components of) a decision of an examiner as stated in Article 7.61 of The Act, is first submitted as complaint to the Board of Examiners, as stated in Article 5 of these Rules and Regulations.
 In the absence of a satisfactory outcome of the complaint procedure, the student can appeal the decision of the examiner following the procedure in paragraph 1 of this article.